Jump to the content

 Childhood ends at the border

-Poland: Help for refugee children and their families
+Poland: Aid for refugee children and their families

-Since 2021 there has been a dramatic humanitarian crisis on the Polish-Belarussian border: refugees, including many children and families, are pushed back by violence by Polish and Belarusian border officials and prevented asylum applications.
+Since 2021, there has been a dramatic humanitarian crisis on the Polish-Belarusian border: Refugees, including many children and families, are being violently pushed back by Polish and Belarusian border guards and prevented from applying for asylum.

-These illegal rejections ("pushbacks") violate international law.
-The arbitrariness and violence that are exposed to people there leave deep traces of body and soul, especially in children and young people.
-In order to escape this violence, the children and adolescents hide in the forests close to the border for months.
-There they suffer from hunger, thirst and extreme temperatures - in summer heat, in winter up to minus 20 degrees.
-Many are seriously injured in the attempt to overcome the border fence with barbed wire and five meters high.
+These illegal pushbacks violate international law.
+The arbitrary treatment and violence to which people are subjected leave deep physical and psychological scars, especially on children and young people.
+To escape this violence, the children and young people sometimes hide for months in the forests near the border.
+There they suffer from hunger, thirst, and extreme temperatures – heat in the summer and cold down to minus 20 degrees Celsius in the winter.
+Many are seriously injured trying to cross the five-meter-high border fence topped with barbed wire.

 Interview with our expert Teresa Wilmes

-What impressions did you bring from your last visit in July?
+What impressions did you bring back from your last visit in July?

-What would a crumporary solution look like from the point of view of Terre des Hommes?
+What would a humane solution look like from Terre des Hommes point of view?

-All children, all young people, all people have the right to be heard and checked in Europe asylum.
-However, this is disregarded daily at many external borders of the EU.
-Especially for children and families, safe escape routes to Europe are also needed so that they get the chance to search for protection without risking their lives.
-This takes extensive recording projects instead of hatred and agitation, as we are currently experiencing.
+All children, all young people, all people have the right to have their asylum application heard and examined in Europe.
+This right is violated daily at many of the EU's external borders.
+In particular, children and families need safe routes to Europe so they even have the chance to seek protection without risking their lives.
+This requires comprehensive reception programs instead of the hatred and incitement we are currently witnessing.

-Terre des Hommes has been supporting young refugees who come to Germany for over forty years.
-What can we learn from this for the debate about flight and migration?
+For over forty years, Terre des Hommes has been supporting young refugees coming to Germany.
+What can we learn from this for the debate on refugees and migration?

-Children and adolescents who are looking for protection with us flee from wars and violence.
-Many of them want to find a new home and security.
-We are currently experiencing anti -migration rhetoric worldwide, which increasingly turns violence against refugees.
-Also and then it is our job as a child rights organization to make it clear again and again: the defective financing of the education system, lack of living space and lack of daycare places are the results of a failed social policy of the past decades.
-Pushing all the refugee into the shoes is wrong and fueling hatred.
-Together with children and adolescents, but also in large civil society allies, we therefore oppose the right of right and continue to demand child-friendly and humane asylum and migration policy.
+Children and young people seeking refuge with us are fleeing wars and violence.
+Many of them want to find a new home and safety.
+Currently, we are witnessing anti-immigrant rhetoric worldwide, which is increasingly turning into violence against refugees.
+Even and especially in these times, it is our duty as a children's rights organization to repeatedly clarify: the inadequate funding of the education system, the lack of housing, and the shortage of childcare places are the result of misguided social policies over the past decades.
+Blaming refugees for all of this is wrong and fuels hatred.
+Together with children and young people, and also in large civil society alliances, we are therefore opposing the shift to the right and continuing to demand a child-friendly and humane asylum and migration policy.

 Help with a donation